Climate strategy and delivery plans

 Also, we want Wiltshire to be resilient to the impacts of 2oC change.

-The latest local authority carbon dioxide emissions data from the government's Department for Business, Energy and Industrial Strategy (BEIS) shows that in 2019 the county's total carbon footprint was 2,587 kilotonnes.
+The latest Emissions of carbon dioxide for Local Authority areas from the government's Department for Business, Energy and Industrial Strategy (BEIS) shows that in 2019 the county's total carbon footprint was 2,587 kilotonnes.
 This is about 10% of the south west's carbon emissions and less than 1% of the UK total emissions.
 Transport takes up the largest percentage of Wiltshire's emissions at 45%.
 Industry and homes make up the remainder.
 Like many local authorities, we have chosen to use this dataset for our baseline because it is available for free, updated annually, and directly comparable with statistics for other areas, including regional and national data.

 Wiltshire's emissions are measured against a 2005 baseline, as this was the first reporting year by BEIS.
 Significant reductions have been achieved since 2005, in line with the national trend.
 Key factors driving these reductions have been improvements in energy efficiency and steady decarbonisation of the electricity grid, as renewables account for an ever-increasing proportion of all generation.

-The report is prepared using guidance published by the government Department for Energy, Food and Rural Affairs (DEFRA) and the Department for Business, Energy & Industrial Strategy.
-Through monitoring our emissions, we can better understand the impact our operations have on the environment and take action to lessen this impact
+The report is prepared using guidance published by the government Department for Energy, Food and Rural Affairs (Department for Environment, Food & Rural Affairs (DEFRA)) and the Department for Business, Energy & Industrial Strategy.
+Through monitoring our emissions, we can better understand the impact our operations have on the environment and take action to lessen this impact.